BerliozFramework/BerliozDocs/getting-started/installation.md

         fastcgi_param SCRIPT_FILENAME $realpath_root$fastcgi_script_name;
         fastcgi_param DOCUMENT_ROOT $realpath_root;

-        # To do not use app.php file for routes
+        # To do not use index.php file for routes
         internal;
     }